greenwolfe/OpenLab/README.txt

-2)  calendarDay helper renders activities for current user and date.
-Dragging activity to calendar creates new activity with modified user and date fields.
-Then the drag/sortable "helper" is canceled so that meteor can render the new activity.
-When dates added to calendar, let meteor re-render the whole thing.
 2.5) for #activities (done), #standards, #appointments .Model p move draggable association to rendered function as I did for calendarDay so entire body won't be re-rendered when a new item is added to the list.
 For example appointmentItem.js.
 3)  Focus just on the grouping and in-class/out-of-class features of the student activity view.
 4)  Reassessment - make activities for: go over past assessment, additional practice, and the test date itself available to drag to the calendar.
 Hover text is standards list.